robin-arbaud/DIS-Lab/README.md

 # DIS-Lab
-HDL tasks for the Digital Integrated Circuitscourse at TU WIen.
+HDL tasks for the Digital Integrated Circuits course at TU WIen.